aRI0U/MangaReader/README.md

 ## TODOs

-- Go automatically to next chapter when one is over
 - Pipe with downloader
 - Enable user to set reading direction
 - Solve bug background disappear first library opening